spacecheese/bluez_peripheral/docs/source/pairing.rst

         agent = TestAgent()
         await agent.register(bus)

     The test agent will then fire :py:func:`breakpoints<breakpoint>` when each of the interfaces functions is called during the pairing process.
-Note that when extending this class the type hints as used are important (see :doc:`dbus_next services<dbus_next:high-level-service/index>`).
+Note that when extending this class the type hints as used are important (see :doc:`dbus_fast services<dbus_fast:high-level-service/index>`).

 Debugging
 ---------